Making quilt binding with a serger

-- ★Each clip opens wide to hold layers of fabric and the clip base is flat for easy feeding to the presser foot.Replace your old pins and never poke your fingers or damage your materials again, you can now sew safely with these must have clips.
+- ★Each clip opens wide to hold layers of fabric and the clip base is flat for easy feeding to the presser foot.you can now sew safely with these must have clips.

 - ★Package includes:100 Pcs.
 Clips Size : 2.5x0.8x1.3cm(LxWxH).Packed in many different beautiful tin boxes that will be shipped randomly.

 $30.91 in stock